Dear reader of ADxS.org, please excuse the disruption.

 If ADHD is characterized by a permanent dysregulation of the stress regulation systems, above all the HPA axis, it should be possible to prove the individual dysregulation by testing the HPA axis reactions (changes in the levels of the stress hormones CRH, ACTH, cortisol to acute stressors).
 At the very least, such tests should provide informative indications for the individual differentiation of subtypes.

 Dexamethasone is a glucocorticoid that selectively binds to the glucocorticoid receptors and should thereby trigger the downregulation of the HPA axis (after a stress reaction has occurred).
-If this downregulation does not occur, this is a strong indication of a disruption of the HPA axis shutdown.
+If this downregulation does not occur, this is a strong indication of a disorder in the shutdown of the HPA axis.

 More on this at Pharmacological endocrine function tests.